Our focus is on supporting students from all backgrounds to help reduce barriers to the legal profession.

 She is also a former Board Director of the Institute of Student Employers and member of the Advisory Board of The Apples & Pears Foundation, a London based charity enabling inner city families to take weekend school trips with their children and volunteers.

-Michael is currently the Senior Vice President of Legal for Gas & Low Carbon Energy, Production & Operations, and Regions, Cities & Solutions at bp.
-He leads a global team of over 100 lawyers responsible for executing the legal strategy across a number of bp’s core businesses including all of its global oil and gas operations and projects as well as leading the legal strategy for bp’s transition to net zero including all its low carbon businesses (e.g., Wind, Solar, Hydrogen, CCUS).
+Michael is currently the Executive Vice President of Legal at bp.
+He leads a a global team responsible for executing the legal strategy across bp.
 He has significant experience managing transactional and operational legal risk, building and leading teams, and advising on regulatory/compliance matters.
-Mike joined the Houston office of BP in June 2011 from the Washington, DC office of Skadden, Arps, Slate, Meagher & Flom where he practiced in the firm’s Antitrust and Competition law group.
+Michael joined the Houston office of BP in June 2011 from the Washington, DC office of Skadden, Arps, Slate, Meagher & Flom where he practiced in the firm’s Antitrust and Competition law group.
+Michael was previously Senior Vice President of Legal for Gas & Low Carbon Energy, Production & Operations, and Regions Cities & Solutions at bp.

 In 2013, he was a finalist for Global Competition Review’s Corporate Counsel of the Year award and in 2014 was honoured by being selected for Legal 500’s inaugural list of top 100 Corporate Counsel in the United States.
 The Financial Times, Yahoo Finance and INvolve have named him one of the top 100 LGBT Executives in the world.
 He is a frequent speaker on legal, ethics and compliance, and diversity and inclusion topics.
 Michael received a BS in Economics and a BA in Political Science from Arizona State University and his law degree with honours from Georgetown University Law Center.